Baseball stirrups: History

 As the 20th century progressed, players began to wearing their stirrup loops higher and higher.
 By the 1970s, many players were pulling the stirrup loop so high that only the white sanitary sock and the stirrup loop itself showed, with the rest of the stirrup sock being hidden by their pants.
 In the 1980s, stirrups finally reached their highest point with some players showing nothing but the vertical lines of their stirrups, sold as "ribbon stirrups".
-Around the same time, a "two-in-one" sock was created; it mimics the look of a stirrup sock over a white sock, simply being a high white sock with a woven-on colored stripe or stirrup down each side.
+Around the same time, a "two-in-one" sock was created that mimicked the look of a stirrup sock over a white sock while, in fact, only being a high white sock with a woven-on colored stripe or stirrup down each side.
 The minor-league Springfield Cardinals wear a two-in-one version of the traditional St. Louis Cardinals' stirrup sock and sanitary sock combination, which looks very much like the real thing.
 Another option used by players has been to forego stirrup socks and wear solid-color knee-high socks with knickers.

 Stirrup socks were worn by most baseball players until the 1990s, when Major League Baseball (MLB) players began wearing their pants down to the ankles, setting a trend soon picked up by players at all levels, thus returning baseball to its look in the sport's formative years.
 Also, increasingly lax regulation of uniform codes eventually contributed to many players ignoring the traditional look.
 As stirrup socks were a recognizable feature of baseball uniforms for more than a century, traditionalists lament the contemporary "low pants" look in baseball uniforms.
 Today, players wear either their pant legs low, or if wearing high pants, stirrups or solid color stockings.

 Some players, such as Chris Archer (MLB debut 2012), Francisco Lindor (MLB debut 2015), and Josh Outman (MLB debut 2008) returned to wearing real stirrup socks over sanitary socks.
 A trend back to knickers and high socks is also particularly evident among youth and high-school teams.